Bloober swims underwater with its children. It has a relative, the Scattering Bloober, whose children scatter in all directions.

 - The setting of Star Fox Adventures is "Dinosaur Planet".
 The planet was later renamed "Sauria" in Star Fox Assault.

 - Nintendo's own mascot character, Mario, was originally called the "Jumpman" in the instructions for the arcade version of Donkey Kong, although this was never meant to be a finalized name.
 The game's designer, Shigeru Miyamoto, was considering naming him "Mr. Video" for awhile until Nintendo of America suggested to call him "Mario" after Nintendo of America's landlord, Mario Segale and the name was officially used in Donkey Kong Junior.

-- The squid enemy from Super Mario Bros. was has been called "Bloober" in a few games; most call it "Blooper".
+- The squid enemy from Super Mario Bros. was initially called "Bloober" until Paper Mario, since then it has been called "Blooper".

 - Fawful from the Mario & Luigi series was given 3 different names for each game in European Spanish.
 He starts out as "Esbirro Jijí" ("Minion Heehee"), similar to Cackletta's European Spanish name, which is "Bruja Jijí" (it translates to "Heehee Witch") in Superstar Saga.
 Then, he was given the North American name "Fawful" for Partners In Time, and finally, his name was changed to "Grácovitz" in Bowser's Inside Story, which is based off of "Gerakobits" (his name in Japan).
 This can give the impression that it's a different character in each game, as if there is an Esbirro Jijí species or these "3 characters" just happen to be Inexplicably Identical Individuals.

 - Warcraft III introduced Furion Stormrage to lore.
 The expansion pack arrives a year later and his given name is expanded to Malfurion with no explanation.